 Where to Stay

 The best way to squeeze the most out of your short time in the city is to stay as central as possible.
 A great area for this is the centre of the Old Town area of Sevilla.
 The hotel we chose was Las Cases de los Mercaderes, which is pretty much right in the middle.
-Staying somewhere like this means you can practically get anywhere in the city within 10-minutes of walking, essential if you want to waste as little time as possible during your short stay.
+Staying somewhere like this means you can practically get anywhere in the city within 10-minutes of walking.
+Which is essential if you want to waste as little time as possible during your short stay.

 As far as hotels go, this one gives you all you need for a short holiday in the city.
 It has free wifi, offers breakfast with your stay, and is within walking distance from pretty much everything within the city.